Multivariate Generalized Hermite Subdivision Schemes: Characterize Masks of Generalized Hermite Subdivision Schemes

-To analyze generalized Hermite subdivision schemes, in this section we study some properties of vector subdivision operators in \eqref{sd}, in particular, we shall investigate the relations between sum rules and vector subdivision operators acting on vector polynomials.
+In this section, we shall prove \cref{thm:hsd:mask} for characterizing the matrix mask of a convergent generalized Hermite subdivision scheme, by connecting it to refinable vector functions in \eqref{refeq:phi} and vector subdivision operators in \eqref{sd} acting on vector polynomials.